Code-Institute-Submissions/Ocean-memory-game/README.md

 - A well thought out game that cannot be broken by an over excited child starting new levels before finishing and pushing buttons to see what they do.
 - A professional looking project that is the beginning of a javascript chapter in this programmers book.

-#### User Stories
+### User Stories

-As a child aged 6 years and up I want:
+As a Child:
-1. To be able to easily understand the buttons of the game.
+1. As a child aged 6 years and up I want to be able to easily understand the buttons of the game.
-2. The ability to choos a level that I am confortable with.
+2. As a child aged 6 years and up I want the ability to choose a level that I am confortable with.
-3. Visual images that I recognise and can name or learn the name of.
+3. As a child aged 6 years and up I want visual images that I recognise and can name or learn the name of.
-4. The ability to move between levels as I play.
+4. As a child aged 6 years and up I want the ability to move between levels as I play.

-As the adult player, I want:
+As an Adult player:
-1. A visually and appealing game that holds my attention.
+1. As the adult player, I want a visually and appealing game that holds my attention.
-2. To be able to play with or compete against my child.
+2. As the adult player, I want to be able to play with or compete against my child.
-3. To be able to test my own memory.
+3. As the adult player, I want to be able to test my own memory.
 4. A mute button, so that the sounds can be switched off when they become annoying.

 ### Design